 When, Where and How

-- On the Road- You may also have your porfolio reviewed at select National Portfolio Review Days (check out the list here).
-In addition we participate in local and regional portfolio days.
+- On the Road- You may also have your portfolio reviewed at select National Portfolio Review Days (check out the list here).
+In addition, we participate in local and regional portfolio days.
 Please call the Art Office to confirm.

 - Online- We work with the online portfolio admissions site Slideroom.
 You may click here to apply online.